Subject area: Veterinary Medicine

 Why choose Veterinary Medicine at the University of Edinburgh?

-We’re consistently ranked one of the top veterinary schools.
-We’re 1st in the UK in the Guardian University Guide 2018 and the Times 2018 veterinary subject league tables.
-We’re 4th in the world in the Shanghai Global Ranking of Academic Subjects 2017 and 8th in the world in the QS World University Ranking by subject 2017.
+We're consistently ranked one of the top veterinary schools.
+We're ranked 1st in the UK in the Guardian University Guide 2018 and the Times 2018 veterinary subject league tables.
+We're ranked in the world's top 5 universities in the Shanghai Global Ranking of Academic Subjects 2017 and in the world's top 10 universities in the QS World University Ranking by subject 2018.

 We are accredited by the Royal College of Veterinary Surgeons (RCVS), the American Veterinary Medical Association (AVMA), the Australasian Veterinary Boards Council (AVBC), the South African Veterinary Council (SAVC), and the European Association of Establishments for Veterinary Education (EAEVE) meaning our graduates can expect career opportunities worldwide.